ketch/nodepy/paper.md

 methods.

-`NodePy` is documented primarily through the Python docstrings for each method, most of which also contain examples that also serve as tests ("doctests").
+`NodePy` is documented primarily through the Python docstrings for each method, most of which contain examples that also serve as tests ("doctests").
 These tests are executed automatically for all new commits and pull requests using the Travis continuous integration service.
 Some higher-level documentation is also available at https://nodepy.readthedocs.io/en/latest/,